mykelalvis/FATESRD/Other/fate-core-SRD.md

 ##### Create an Advantage

-Use the [[create advantage]] action to make a [[situation aspect]] that gives you a benefit, or to claim a benefit from any aspect you have access to.
+Use the [[Create Advantage]] action to make a [[situation aspect]] that gives you a benefit, or to claim a benefit from any aspect you have access to.

-The [[create advantage]] action covers a broad range of endeavors, unified around the theme of using your skills to take advantage (hence the name) of the environment or situation you're in.
+The [[Create Advantage]] action covers a broad range of endeavors, unified around the theme of using your skills to take advantage (hence the name) of the environment or situation you're in.

 Sometimes, that means you're doing something to actively change your circumstances (like throwing sand in an opponent's eyes or setting something on fire), but it could also mean that you're discovering new information that helps you (like learning the weakness of a monster through research), or taking advantage of something you've previously observed (like your opponent's predisposition to a bad temper).